UBBGDSC/android-workshop-exercises/README.md

 # GDG Fall 2024 Android Workshop Exercises

 Hey!
 Glad you're here.
 In this repository you will find the exercise project files, which can be directly opened with Android Studio.
+If you don't have it, please make sure to install it [from here](https://developer.android.com/studio).

 _Note_: Make sure to press Ctrl + Alt + Q after opening the project so that the problem statement gets formatted nicely.